Micronics/Workflow/README.md

 Workflow
 ========

-Repository used to test ans practice the GitHub/Git workflow
+Repository used to test and practice the GitHub/Git workflow